stakater/mto-docs/content/installation/azure-aks/preparation.md

 An AKS cluster with the following components:

 - An Ingress controller
-- Valid certificates for MTO Gateway, MTO Console, and MTO Keycloak
+- Valid certificates for MTO Gateway and MTO Console

-DNS entries configured for MTO Gateway, MTO Console, and MTO Keycloak
+DNS entries configured for MTO Gateway and MTO Console

 A user with **cluster administrator privileges**.